Shannon M Klotz, M.A.

 About

-Shannon (smklotz@ucdavis.edu) is currently a 3rd year Ph.D. student in Developmental Psychology working with Dr. Lisa Oakes, where she explores infant cognition using behavioral and computational methods.
+Shannon (smklotz@ucdavis.edu) is currently a 5th year Ph.D. student in Developmental Psychology working with Dr. Lisa Oakes, where she explores infant cognition using behavioral and computational methods.
 Earning her B.A. in Cognitive Neuroscience from Scripps College in May 2019, she is proud to be a first-generation college graduate originally from Sacramento.
 During her undergraduate studies, Shannon was a member of Dr. Michael Spezio's Laboratory for Inquiry into Valuation and Emotion (LIVE Lab) for three years, focusing on Theory of Mind using EEG and investigating how individuals use mental representations in social interactions.
 As the Assistant Director for Diversity, Equity, and Inclusion (DEI) of the ASPIRE Program (Accelerating Success by Providing Intensive Research Experience), she combines her passions for fostering diverse lived experiences and perspectives in research and supporting early undergraduate endeavors in mind and brain sciences.

 Research Focus

 Shannon's research aims to provide a holistic understanding of how infants perceive and interact with their world by bridging the disciplines of developmental psychology and computer vision.
 Her work delves into the evolution of infant attention, investigating the transition from preferences for low-level visual features like physical saliency to more informative and abstract content.
-This exploration is further enriched by the use of convolutional neural network (CNN) models based on the architecture of the ventral stream object recognition pathway, allowing her to extract computational insights from eye-tracking data.
+This exploration is further enriched by the use of deep neural network (DNN) models based on the architecture of the ventral stream object recognition pathway, allowing her to extract computational insights from eye-tracking data.
 Within this integrated framework, she examines how developmental cascades connect various aspects of infant development, shedding light on how daily experiences and environmental interactions shape infants' perceptual and cognitive growth.

 Publications

 Oakes, L. M., Hayes, T. R., Klotz, S. M., Pomaranski, K. I., & Henderson, J. M. (2024).
-The role of local meaning in infants' fixations of natural scenes.
-Infancy, 1–15. https://doi.org/10.1111/infa.12582
+The role of local meaning in infants’ fixations of natural scenes.
+Infancy, 29(2), 284–298. https://doi.org/10.1111/infa.12582

 Teaching